Philippine Army Reserve Command: Post World War II

 Post WWII saw the re-organization of the AFP and the further need to rebuild the defense of the nation.
 Reserve units were then organized to Battalion Combat Teams with the sole purpose of force augmentation in the eventuality that another world war ensues.

-On September 1, 1977, the Army Reserve Command was activated pursuant to General Orders No. 250 of the Philippine Army.
+On September 1, 1977, the Army Reserve Command was activated pursuant to General Orders No. 250 of the Philippine Army, after consolidating various Regional Community Defense Units (RCDUs).
 Army officers were tasked to organized, train, and manage a reserve force that will equate or surpass the current strength of its regular forces.

 1986 EDSA Revolution

 By 1986, after the EDSA Revolution, the unit was shortly deactivated since the AFP at that time was undergoing retraining and re-organization.

 Birth of the modern AFP Reserve Force

 1991 saw the birth of a new reserve force when Republic Act 7077 (Reservists Act of 1991) was signed into law on July 1, 1991.
 This new legislation directed the AFP to organize and create units with the sole purpose of reservists management.

 On May 12, 1992, the Reserve Command, Philippine Army, was again reactivated pursuant to HPA General Orders No. 392 and was later again renamed as the Army Reserve Command on October 1, 1999 (HPA GO Nr 1300) and was given its marching orders to maintain, administer, develop, train, and organize reservists units to help enhance and sustain National Security and Development.